Carlscc/codecay/README.md

 # CODENV

-[CODENV](http://codenv.co) is a property management application built with Django and PostgresQL, and deployed with Gunicorn & Nginx (Digital Ocean).
+[CODENV](http://codenv.co) is a property management application built with Django and PostgreQQL, and deployed with Gunicorn & Nginx (Digital Ocean).
 This example showcases fictional 'code retreats', a wishlist of locations to finish projects in comfort and peace.

 ## Features: